pex-gl/pex-fx/README.md

-Postprocessing effects for the pex library
+GLSL postprocessing effects for the pex library